In this recipe

 - Bean stew – Got leftover creamy tomato sauce?
 Use it to make a flavorful bean stew.
 Or try our version without cream.

-Creamy Tomato Pasta with the Best Tomato Cream Sauce
+15-Minute Creamy Tomato Pasta – The Best Tomato Cream Sauce Ever

 Equipment